-The authors of this paper underline that local authorities should undertake activities aiming at improving the quality of living conditions for their societies.
-Locationrelated conditions can be improved by the realization of spatial policy coherent with development strategy.
-To evaluate the effects of these activities, the authors conducted studies in all the communes within the borders of Warminsko-Mazurskie voivodeship (North-Eastern part of Poland).
-To minimize the effect of factors independent from local authorities, the communes were divided in groups by the location factors.
-Initially, the study covered all the communes (116) and the data were collected from Regional Data Bank, Statistical Office in Olsztyn, publications from Warminsko-Mazurska Special Economic Zone and own studies.
+The authors of this paper underline that local authorities should undertake activities aiming at improving the quality of living conditions for their communities.
+Location-related conditions can be improved by the realization of spatial policy coherent with development strategy.
+To evaluate the effects of these activities, the authors conducted studies in all communes within the borders of Warminsko-Mazurskie voivodeship (North-Eastern part of Poland).
+To minimize the effect of factors independent from local authorities, the communes were divided into groups by the location factor.
+Initially, the study covered all communes (116 units) and the data were collected from Regional Data Bank, Statistical Office in Olsztyn, publications from Warminsko-Mazurska Special Economic Zone and own studies.
 As a result of essential and statistical verification, the authors described distinguishing features characterizing units in respect of investment location factors.
-Set of characteristics included both qualitative and quantitative attributes.
+The set of characteristics included both qualitative and quantitative attributes.
 When an attribute was immeasurable, the authors used marks and symbols.
-The data were made comparable with a standardization method.
-Two units presented attributes with abnormal values (two biggest cities in the voivodeship), thus they were removed from the list of studied units.
-Moreover, the authors noticed that the values of attributes were coherent with the type of commune (urban, urban-rural, rural) and made first classification, then rejected attributes with low variation index (lower than 0,1) and with high linear correlation.
-Gathering communes into the sets of similar units was conducted with the use of cluster analysis method according to the following attributes:
+The data were made comparable with the standardization method.
+2 units presented attributes with abnormal values (2 biggest cities in the voivodeship), thus they were removed from the list of the studied units.
+Moreover, the authors noticed that the values of attributes were coherent with the type of commune (urban, urban-rural, rural) and made the first classification, then rejected the attributes with low variation index (lower than 0,1) and with high linear correlation.
+Gathering communes into sets of similar units was conducted by means of cluster analysis according to the following attributes (Table 1)